theredguild/DevSecOops/src/github/fake-analyzer.md

 # Fake Analyzer

-This one allows you to select a username, without the need for a repository or an organization.
+[This tool](https://github.com/shortdoom/gh-fake-analyzer) allows you to select a username, without the need for a repository or an organization.
 It just looks through almost anything it can find and creates a JSON report for you to inspect.

 Let's start with an example of their repo, running the tool against `eduales99`.